 Commencing Voluntary Separation Program

-In addition to changing its product mix and dealer efforts, GM Thailand plans to restructure its organization.
-The goal is to “gain efficiency in all functional areas and give more accountability to employees.”
+In addition to changing its product mix and dealer efforts, GM Thailand plans to restructure its own organization internally with the objective of gaining “efficiency in all functional areas and give more accountability to employees.”

 The automaker will begin a Voluntary Separation Program (VSP).
 Open to all employees, including salaried and hourly, the program will provide competitive terms and conditions for current employees who wish to participate.